-- 51. AB membership should rotate on a regular and staggered basis, normally with 12-month tenures.
-Membership is at senior leadership level (for example, Heads of agencies, senior humanitarian officials contributing donors etc.).
-To ensure continuation, a smooth handover between rotating AB members should be facilitated. - 52.
-Other participants in AB proceedings are the OCHA Head of Office, responsible for the management of the Fund, and the OCHA Head of HFU, acting as the AB secretariat. - 53.
-For the Regional Fund an AB will be set up in each country in which a country envelope is established.
-In addition to the Heads of Offices, the OCHA Head of Regional Office will sit on the respective ABs to provide a regional perspective and support as the supervisor of the Regional HFU.
+- 46. AB membership should rotate on a regular and staggered basis, normally with 12-month tenures.17 Membership is at senior leadership level (for example, Heads of agencies, senior humanitarian officials contributing donors etc.).
+To ensure continuation, a smooth handover between rotating AB members should be facilitated. - 47.
+Other participants in AB proceedings are the OCHA Head of Office, responsible for the management of the Fund, and the OCHA Head of HFU, acting as the AB secretariat.